TheLeeLab/cameraCalibrationCMOS/README.md

    * gain.tif, variance.tif and offset.tif maps
    * regression.png a figure of the regression to determine the gain.
 It should be a nice linear fit.

+An explanation of how the code estimates the offset, variance and gain can be found in the supplementary material of [Huang et al.](https://doi.org/10.1038/Nmeth.2488).

 ## Troubleshooting and tips: ##